Server#

 callback – callback to invoke for successful WebSocket requests under

-user_data – data for
+pathuser_data – data for

 callback

-- disconnect() None #
+- disconnect() None#

 Closes and frees

-'s listening sockets.Note that if there are currently requests in progress on
+server's listening sockets.Note that if there are currently requests in progress on

-, that they will continue to be processed ifserver
+server, that they will continue to be processed ifserver'sMainContextis still running.You can call

-, etc, after calling this function if you want to start listening again.
+listen, etc, after calling this function if you want to start listening again.

-- do_request_aborted(self, msg: ServerMessage) None #
+- do_request_aborted(self, msg: ServerMessage) None#

 - Parameters: